qiime2/dev-docs/source/actions/pipelines.rst

 Second,``visualizations`` produced as an output are listed in ``outputs`` as a ``tuple`` with ``Visualization`` as the second value.
 E.g., ``('jaccard_emperor', Visualization)``.
 A description of this output should be included in ``output_descriptions``

-Citations do not need to be added for the pipeline unless if unique citations are required for the pipeline that are not appropriate for the underlying ``methods`` and ``visualizers`` that it calls.
+Citations do not need to be added for the pipeline unless unique citations are required for the pipeline that are not appropriate for the underlying ``methods`` and ``visualizers`` that it calls.
 Citations for these underlying actions are automatically logged in citation provenance for this pipeline.

 As an example for registering a ``pipeline``, we can look at ``q2_diversity.core_metrics``: